 “The tragedy of [aluminum] foil,” Patton says.
 “It’s flat and beautiful and then you crumple it up and ruin it.”

 Rich stands up and holds her arms out to her sides and starts swaying to an imaginary yet gusty wind.
-She’s miming an umbrella getting caught in the breeze, and suddenly, with a poof of air escaping her lips, the wind gets the better of her, and her arms shoot up stiffly over her head as the poor umbrella loses its battle with the wind.
-Rich puts her arms down, and Patton says that in The Awkward Art of Flying both actors take on the roles of objects.
+She’s miming an umbrella getting caught in the breeze, and suddenly, with a poof of air escaping her lips, the elements get the better of her, and her arms shoot up stiffly over her head as the poor umbrella loses its battle.
+Rich lowers her arms, and Patton says that in The Awkward Art of Flying both actors take on the roles of objects.

 The show includes many things, including music, Victorian flying objects, absurd physical comedy, clowning, mime and a scene where proper Victorian ladies turn into chickens and try to establish a social pecking order.